edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 It is possible for an ecosystem to include other parties as AHs (e.g., wholesalers, aggregators).
 However, some regulators dislike this outcome, and prefer that such parties broker allocations without actually holding the allocations as intermediaries.

-### Terminating Party, Terminating Service Provider
+### Terminating Party, Terminating Service Provider {:#TP}
 For a given phone call, the *terminating party* (*TP*) is the party that receives the call.
 These can be individual consumers or organizations.
 The direct service provider of the TP is the *terminating service provider* (*TSP*).

-### Originating Party, Originating Service Provider
+### Originating Party, Originating Service Provider {:#OP}
-The *originating party* (*OP*) is the party that controls the first *session border controller* (*SBC*) that processes a call.
+An *originating party* (*OP*) is a party that controls the first *session border controller* (*SBC*) that processes a call.
 It may be tempting to equate the OP with "the caller", but this equivalence lacks nuance and doesn't always hold.
 In a VVP context, it is more accurate to say that the OP creates a SIP INVITE with explicit, provable authorization from the party accountable for calls on the originating phone number.

-The direct service provider of the OP is the *originating service provider* (*OSP*).
+The direct service provider of an OP is its *originating service provider* (*OSP*).
 For a given phone call, there may be many layers, boundaries, and transitions between OSP and TSP.

-### Accountable Party
+### Accountable Party {:#AP}
-Accountable Parties (AP) are TNUs -- organizations or individuals who hold the right to use a telephone number (RTU) in the eyes of a regulator.
+An *accountable party* (*AP*) is a TNU -- an organization or individual that holds the right to use a telephone number (RTU) in the eyes of a regulator.
 When a terminating party asks, "Who's calling?", it is almost always the AP that they want to identify; thus, the AP is "the caller", as far as the TP concerned.
 APs MAY operate their own SBCs and therefore be OPs.
 However, APs may also use a UCaaS provider that makes this relationship indirect for logistical reasons.
 Going further, a business can hire a call center, and delegate to the call center the right to use its phone number.
 In such a case, the business is the AP, but the call center is the OP that makes calls on its behalf.

-### Verifiers
+### Verifier
-Verifiers are parties that want to know who's calling, and why, and that evaluate the answers to these questions by examining formal evidence.
+A *verifier* is a party that wants to know who's calling, and why, and that evaluates the answers to these questions by examining formal evidence.
 TPs, TSPs, OSPs, government regulators, law enforcement doing lawful intercept, auditors, and even APs or OPs can be verifiers.
 Each may need to see different views of the evidence about a particular phone call, and it may be impossible to comply with various regulations unless these views are kept distinct -- yet each wants similar and compatible assurance.

 In addition to checking the validity of cryptographic evidence, the verifier role in VVP MAY also consider how that evidence matches business rules and external conditions.
 For example, a verifier might begin its analysis by deciding whether Call Center Y has the right, in the abstract, to make calls on behalf of Organization X using a given telephone number.
 However, VVP evidence allows a verifier to go further: it can also consider whether Y is allowed to exercise this right at the particular time of day when a call occurs, or in the jurisdiction of a particular TP, given the business purpose asserted in a particular call.

 ## Evidence

 ### General categories
 The term "credential" has a fuzzy meaning in casual conversation.
 However, understanding how evidence is built from credentials in VVP requires considerably more precision.
 We will start from lower-level concepts.

-#### SAID {:#said}
+#### SAID
 A *self-addressing identifier* (*SAID*) is the hash of a canonicalized JSON object, encoded in self-describing CESR format {{TOIP-CESR}}.
 The raw bytes from the digest function are left-padded to the nearest 24-bit boundary, transformed to base64url {{RFC4648}}, and prefixed with a character that tells which digest function was used.

 An example of a SAID is `E81Wmjyz5nXMCYrQqWyRLAYeKNQvYLYqMLYv_qm-qP7a`, and a regex that matches all valid SAIDs is: `[EFGHI][-_\w]{43}|0[DEFG][-_\w]{86}`.
 The `E` prefix in the example indicates that it is a Blake3-256 hash.